shawngraham/obsidian-student-starter-vault/0 getting started/Configuring the related notes template.md

 rootdir = "C:\Users\Draykoth\Documents\student-starter-vault\" #PUT THE DIRECTORY TO YOUR VAULT ROOT HERE !!!
 ```

-## Enjoy
+## Using the Related Notes Template

-Now, with Obsidian open on a note of interest, put your cursor at the end of the note and select the `<%` button from the toolbar.
+Now, with Obsidian open on a note of interest, put your cursor at the end of the note (or in a brand new empty note), and select the `<%` button from the toolbar.
 Choose `related` and select whichever file in your vault you want to find similar notes for.

-Caveat: I haven't tested this on a windows machine yet, June 19 2021.
+Caveat: I haven't tested this on a windows machine yet, August 11 2021.